How many times have you heard it?

 These are all GREAT New Year’s resolutions, but in my opinion, it’s all a load of codswallop.

-Scanning around on the internet, one article suggests just 8% of people stick to their resolutions.
-Another suggests 80% fail by the second week in February.
+Scanning around the internet, one article suggests just 8% of people stick to their resolutions.
+Another suggests 80% fail by February.

 Whatever the stats, the success rate is lousy.
-Even gambling on a fruit machine has better success than 8%!
+Even gambling on a fruit machine has better success rate!

-Hands up if you still honestly think you’re going to stick to your resolutions?
+If you’re planning on making a resolution, hands up if you still honestly think you’re going to stick to it?

 My research tells me that “the ancient Babylonians are said to have been the first people to make New Year’s resolutions, some 4,000 years ago,” making “promises to the gods to pay their debts and return any objects they had borrowed.”

-Marketing pushes products that promise to make our lives happier, slimmer, fitter, healthier, easier, blah, blah, blah.
+Marketing pushes products on us that promise to make our lives happier, slimmer, richer, fitter, healthier, easier, blah, blah, blah……

 I have a friend who says he’s going to stop smoking.
-Since November he’s been telling me he’s going to quit in the New Year.
-Good on him!
+He’s been telling me he’s going to quit smoking in the New Year since November.
+Good on him.

 But!
 Why didn’t he quit the day he decided he wanted to stop?
 What was the benefit of waiting?